fdiengott/Pebbble/design_docs/backend_routes.md

 - `GET /api/collections/:id` - returns a collection with all of its info along with a list of its cards.
 - `POST /api/collections` - creates a new collection.
 Returns the collection.
 - `PATCH /api/collections/:id` - edit a collection.
 Only when the curator_id matches the current user's id.
+- `DELETE /api/collections/:id` - deletes a collection.
+Only when the curator_id matches the current user's id.

+### `collections_cards
+- `POST /api/collectionsCards` - adds a card to a collection
+- `DELETE /api/collectionsCards/:id` - removes a card from a collection